Sheila Kuehl: Los Angeles County Board of Supervisors

-On November 4, 2014, Supervisor Kuehl was elected to the Los Angeles County Board of Supervisors.
+On November 4, 2014, Kuehl was elected to the Los Angeles County Board of Supervisors.
 She assumed office on December 1, 2014, thus becoming the first openly LGBTQ person to ever serve on the Board.
 As the representative of Los Angeles County's 3rd Supervisorial District, she served nearly two million residents, and was responsible for managing 431 square miles of land stretching from the Pacific Ocean to Los Feliz, and from Venice up to San Fernando.
 In 2018, she served as chair of the Board of Supervisors.

-In her capacity as Supervisor, she served as chair of the Board of Commissioners of First 5 LA, First Vice Chair of the board of directors of LA Metro, and sat on the Board of the new Community Choice Aggregation (CCA) known as the Clean Power Alliance.
+In her capacity as a supervisor, Kuehl served as chair of the Board of Commissioners of First 5 LA, First Vice Chair of the board of directors of LA Metro, and sat on the Board of the new Community Choice Aggregation (CCA) known as the Clean Power Alliance.

-In her first three years on the Board, she undertook or collaborated in a number of initiatives and motions.
+In her first three years on the Board, Kuehl undertook or collaborated in a number of initiatives and motions.
 A partial list of her work includes raising the minimum wage, creating a Citizens' Oversight Commission for the Sheriff's Department, providing funding and services for LA County's homeless population and those trying to find and keep affordable housing.

 Kuehl previously had a ten-year romantic relationship with Torie Osborn, who served as a deputy mayor in L.A.
-Osborn went on to support Kuehl's run for Supervisor and joined her staff as principal deputy for strategy and policy.
+Osborn went on to support Kuehl's run for supervisor and joined her staff as principal deputy for strategy and policy.